BharathGovindula/2519_WEB_Web-Project-003/README.md

 License 📄
 This project is licensed under the MIT License - see the LICENSE file for details.

+Acknowledgments 🙏
+Firebase for backend services

+Font Awesome for beautiful icons

+All recipe enthusiasts who inspired this project!

 Happy Cooking! 👨‍🍳👩‍🍳